Check Library¶

 Fooling the Parser¶

-The check preprocessor has a simplified parser to determine what the relation operator in the expression is and what the left and right hand operands are.
-For example, it knows that this is an inequality since that is the only relational operator on the “top-level”.
+The check preprocessor has a simplified parser to determine what the relation operator in the expression is, and what

 check_relation((a = b) /= (c = d));

-It also knows that this isn’t a relation since there’s no relational operator on the top-level.
+It also knows that this isn’t a relation since there’s no relational operator on the top-level:

 check_relation((a = b) and c);